-In the College of Education (COE) Course Roster, there are many courses which have descriptions ending with "Field experiences required."
-Students in these courses are required to spend part of their time off campus, in most cases in school classrooms.
+There are many COE courses that require field experiences.
+Students in these courses are required to spend part of their time off campus, in most cases, in school classrooms.
 The State of Texas requires each of these students to pass a criminal background check before being allowed in the classroom for the field experience.